5 Tips for Managing a Successful Remote Workforce

 Her tips included the actions employers should take if they decide to continue offering their employees remote-work opportunities:

-Provide employees with the tools they need to be
+- Provide employees with the tools they need to be successful.

 Her statistics showed that more employees today prefer having the option of a flexible work schedule and environment because it allows them to better balance their work with their personal lives.
 Now that many workers have had a chance to sample a work-from-home scenario due to the pandemic, she says they are eager to keep their new lifestyle going.
 While remote work was popular among 3.4% of respondents prior to the pandemic, she said that number has now increased more than five-fold to 25-30% post-pandemic.